Home

 bulbs, narcissus, tulips

-What’s A Perennial Anyway?
+What’s Are They Anyway?

 In the gardening game, herbaceous perennials (to use their full name,) are defined as those plants that live for several years, surviving the winter as underground roots, stems or bulbs while the foliage and flowers die to the ground each year.
-There are huge books that list the names and features of the thousands of plants that are used as perennials in our gardens and I have neither the time nor the space to do a definitive look at them on these pages.
+There are huge books that list the names and features of the thousands of such plants that are used in our gardens and I have neither the time nor the space to do a definitive look at them on these pages.
 I’ll give you an overview of their use and a look at some of the most widely used and, of course, let you know what my favourites are.

 perennials, lilies